-Formal shirts are crisp, perfectly fitting and very elegant.
-They are the absolute basis of a business casual wear so let’s make the most out of them.
-Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), sweater or oversized trench coat.
-As for informal shirts with various micropatterns, stripes or checks, mix them with clean looking and simple slacks to keep the look elegant.
+Formal shirts are crisp, perfectly fitting, and very elegant.
+They are the basis of business casual wear, so let’s make the most of them.
+Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), a sweater, or an oversized trench coat.
+As for informal shirts with various micropatterns, stripes, or checks, mix them with clean-looking and simple slacks to keep the look elegant.

 |Pink Checked Linen Shirt|

 Women’s slacks are one of the favorite clothing pieces due to their versatility and comfort.
 Easily combined with anything, wear them with one of your favorite formal shirts, a casual tweed blazer, or a light sweater and ballerinas.
 This is one of the comfiest outfits you can create for your day in the office.

 |Red Plaid Linen Pants|